IfranAlamBishal/NexTour/README.md

 # NexTour
-NexTour is a user-friendly website that simplifies discovering and booking travel experiences.
-Users can search, filter, and sort tour packages, explore destinations, and manage bookings through personalized profiles and dashboards.
+NexTour is a modern, user-friendly platform designed to make discovering and booking travel experiences effortless.
+Easily search, filter, and sort tour packages, explore destinations in detail, and manage all your bookings through personalized profiles and dashboards.

-The platform includes user reviews and ratings, a community blog for sharing travel stories, and one-click social media sharing.
-NexTour also integrates discount codes and allows users to save trips in a wishlist for future bookings, making it the perfect tool for travel planning and inspiration.
+With features like user reviews, a vibrant community blog, social media sharing, discount codes, and wishlist management, NexTour is the perfect companion for planning your next adventure and finding travel inspiration.

-# Features
+# ✨ Features

 -	Search, Filter and Sort Tour Packages
 -	User Profile